 Water is another age and gender-related factor.
 Even for those who imbibe many glasses during the day, the body retains less water with age so that alcohol in the system remains in a more concentrated form for longer.
 In addition, women retain proportionally less body water than men, and they may also metabolize alcohol in a slightly different way.

 Foods high in fat—most late-night snacks like pizza and chips—cause the liver to work overtime and delays its capacity to metabolize alcohol so the byproducts can be excreted.
-Thus, the conventional wisdom that eating alleviates alcohol’s negative effects —because food slows down absorption of alcohol in the stomach and small intestines— is contradicted when high-fat foods interfere with benefits.
+Thus, the conventional wisdom that eating alleviates alcohol’s negative effects —because food slows down the absorption of alcohol in the stomach and small intestines— is contradicted when high-fat foods interfere with benefits.

 The liver metabolizes between 90 and 95% of alcohol consumed, with the rest excreted via urine, breath, and sweat.
 The longer alcohol remains in the liver, the higher the risk of liver damage.
 Usually, the body can metabolize alcohol at a speed of about one cocktail/hour unless the liver is overloaded by too much alcohol consumed too quickly or by fatty foods.
 High levels of alcohol can also interfere with the liver’s ability to handle fat, resulting in a condition called fatty liver, which can eventually lead to cirrhosis.